cocoon2wong/Project-Pacifica/README.md

 - `--Tr` (short for `-Tr`): type=`str`, argtype=`static`.
   Transformation type used to compute trajectory spectrums on all neighbor agents for modeling social interactions.
 It could be: - `none`: no transformations - `fft`: fast Fourier transform - `haar`: haar wavelet transform - `db2`: DB2 wavelet transform
   The default value is `fft`.
+- `--disable_linear_base`: type=`int`, argtype=`static`.
+  Choose whether to use linear predicted trajectories as the base to compute self-bias and re-bias terms.
+The zero-base will be applied when this arg is set to `1`.
+  The default value is `0`.
+- `--encode_agent_types`: type=`int`, argtype=`static`.
+  Choose whether to encode the type name of each agent.
+It is mainly used in multi-type-agent prediction scenes, providing a unique type-coding for each type of agents when encoding their trajectories.
+  The default value is `0`.
 - `--interp`: type=`str`, argtype=`static`.
   Type of interpolation method used to compute bias loss.
 It accepts `linear` (for linear interpolation) and `speed` (for linear speed interpolation).
   The default value is `speed`.